 Free health lessons online don't provide college credit.
-Study.com's low-priced video library includes health courses designed to help you earn credit-by-exam.
+Study.com's low-priced video library includes online health courses designed to help you earn credit.
 Become a member today to begin these courses:

-- Our Substance Abuse health course discusses many types of drugs, including tobacco, cannabinoids like marijuana, and hallucinogens.
+- Health 102: Substance Abuse discusses many types of drugs, including tobacco, cannabinoids like marijuana and hallucinogens.

 Free Online Non-Credit Health Course Info